-Your doctor may recommend that you lose some weight before a hip replacement surgery.
+If you’re overweight, your doctor may recommend that you lose a few pounds before hip replacement surgery.
 Ask your doctor for specific weight-loss goals and the best ways to reach those goals.
 Losing weight can help decrease the chances of post-surgical complications, such as infection.

 - Quit smoking

-You can find 4 examples of hip strengthening exercises here: Other Preparations for Total Hip Replacement Surgery.
+See 4 examples of hip strengthening exercises: Other Preparations for Total Hip Replacement Surgery.

 - Find a driver

-You won't be able to drive for a few weeks after surgery—the exact amount of time depends on if you're taking narcotic pain medications and when your full strength and reflexes return.
-So arrange for friend or family member to drive you when you need to leave the house.
+You won't be able to drive for a few weeks after surgery—the exact amount of time depends on how long you take narcotic pain medication and when your full strength and reflexes return.
+Arrange for a friend or family member to drive you in the meantime.

 - Avoid blood thinners

-If you take medications that cause your blood to be thinner—such as aspirin or NSAIDs like Advil—you may be asked to stop taking them a few weeks beforehand.
+If you take medications that cause your blood to be thinner—such as aspirin or warfarin—you may be asked to stop taking them a few weeks beforehand.

 - Start newly prescribed medications/supplements

-You may be directed to start new medications or supplements in preparation for surgery, such as iron supplements, which can help prevent post-surgical anemia (low red blood cell counts).
+You may be directed to start taking new medications or supplements, such as iron supplements, which can help prevent post-surgical anemia (low red blood cell counts).

-Make sure you have a firm chair with arms and a high seat to sit in after surgery.
+Make sure you have a firm chair with armrests and a high seat to sit in after surgery.
 You don’t need to go out and buy an expensive chair.
 You can use cushions to raise the seat level, if needed.